ORIC Strangle Strategy

 What is a strangle on ORIC?

 A strangle on ORIC is the strangle strategy applied to ORIC (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With ORIC stock trading near $8.18, the strikes shown on this page are snapped to the nearest listed ORIC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ORIC stock at $13.79 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ORIC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ORIC strangle max profit and max loss calculated?